 What happens if I don’t make a selection?
-Your contributions will default into the Self-Directed Investment Program.
-In this case, all your contributions will be invested in the Retirement Strategy Fund that assumes you’ll retire at age 65.
+Your contributions will be invested in the Retirement Strategy Fund that assumes you’ll retire at age 65.
 However, you can change your investment selections at any time.

 Retirement with a full benefit: Age 65.
 If you have at least 10 years of service credit and you’re age 65, you can retire with a full benefit.
 If you have at least five years of service credit, you can retire at age 65 with a full benefit if you earned at least one of your five years of service credit after age 44.

 How it works: You’re age 47 and have five years of service credit.
 You earned three years of service credit after the age of 44.
 You choose to leave public service and begin drawing from the investment part of your plan.
 You plan to delay receiving your pension benefit until age 65.
 Because you have earned at least one year of service credit after age 44, you can retire with a full benefit at age 65 even though you only have five years of service credit.

 Early retirement with a reduced benefit: Ages 55 to 64 with at least 10 years of service credit.
 If you retire early, your monthly benefit is reduced to reflect that you will receive it for a longer period of time.
 The earlier you retire, the larger the reduction.

 There is less of a benefit reduction for early retirement if you have 30 or more years of service credit.
 Your benefit will be reduced by 5% for each year (prorated monthly) before you turn age 65.
 Again, the earlier you retire, the larger the reduction.

 Can you withdraw your contributions?
 What happens to employer contributions?